altendorfme/easyarr/README.md

 # EasyArr: HTPC with Docker

-> Plex Media Server, Sonarr, Radarr, Bazarr, Jackett, qBittorrent, Wireguard, WatchTower
+> Plex Media Server, Sonarr, Radarr, Bazarr, Prowlarr, qBittorrent, Wireguard, WatchTower

 Alternatives

 - Plex Media Server: Jellyfin
 I have a lifetime license for Plex, and I still think it's the best and most complete solution, if you want to install both it won't be difficult to adjust it in Docker.
-- Jackett: Prowlarr
-Prowlarr is still under development and I had some sync problems, my recommendation is to stick with the simple and stable Jackett.
 - qBittorrent: Deluge, Transmission, rTorrent qBittorrent has the largest number of options with no need for addons, its configuration is fast and has a good performance.